 During colder periods when snow falls at lower altitudes, you may also experience snow falling at the nearby town of Jindabyne – perhaps once or twice a year.
 While the snow likely isn’t enough for skiing or snowboarding, it’s plenty enough for a fun play in the snow with your pup!

 The most famous walks in the Snowy Mountains are contained within the Kosciuszko National Park, in particular the multiple walking tracks that lead to Mt Kosciuszko, Australia’s tallest peak.
 However, there’s also some great walks around Jindabyne.

-An easy walk is the paved walking and cycling path that starts at Banjo Patterson Park in the centre of Jindabyne and continues for 3.5km to the Discovery Parks – Jindabyne caravan park, near the Thredbo turn-off.
+An easy walk is the paved walking and cycling path that starts at Banjo Patterson Park in the centre of Jindabyne and continues for 3.5km to the Discovery Parks – Jindabyne caravan park (where dogs are no longer allowed), near the Thredbo turn-off.

 A scenic walk along the shores of Lake Jindabyne, the path also passes the only off-leash dog exercise area in Jindabyne, at the Claypits Recreational Area.
 Allow about an hour to walk each direction, if you complete the entire walk, and keep your dog on a leash outside of the off-leash area.

 Lake Jindabyne was formed in the 1960s as part of the Snowy Mountains Hydro Scheme and is today renown as a trout fishing destination.
 One of the largest fresh water reservoirs in all of NSW, the lake has populations of both Brook Trout and Rainbow Trout, as well as Atlantic Salmon.